erickgualpa/hotel-management-service/README.md

 ```

 🔹 Use of this service is specified through [SpringDoc OpenAPI Swagger UI](http://localhost:8080/swagger-ui/index.html).
-Check it and try to find the best available hotel in Mars! 👽
 <br>

 📣 This project has been structured following a Hexagonal Architecture